S4srihari/leetcode_difficulty_tag_remover/README.md

 How To Install this Extension:

-1st STEP: You fork and clone this repo into your local machine.
+1st STEP: Fork and Clone this repo into your local machine.

 2nd STEP: Open the Chrome browser.
 Select the Manage Extensions from Extensions, Turn on Developer mode, and select Load Unpacked.

 3rd STEP: Find the folder you cloned and select it.
 That's it.
 You are ready to grind Leetcode way better.

+Don't forget to give it a star.